nubank/state-flow/README.md

 ## Writing Helpers

 Test helpers specific to your domain can make state-flow tests more readable and intention-revealing.
 When writing them, we recommend that you start with state-flow functions in the `state-flow.core` and `state-flow.state` namespaces.
-For example, if you're testing a webapp, you might want a helper like this:
+If, for example, you're testing a webapp, you might want a `request` helper like this:

 ``` clojure
 (defflow users